Mon April 28 2008 — e-mail Manfred — e-mail Hasna — sound of Mali, Jimmy Yacouba Soubeiga

 Cool.

-David on the beach, face covered in sand, near Djembering, southern Senegal, Casamance.
+My boy David on the beach, face covered in sand, beach, Casamance.

 Another cool sandy face.